 Tuscany’s Biggest Party

 Siena is perhaps best known for its raucous Palio, a medieval festival and horse race held each year on July 2 and August 16.
 With a bit of careful planning, attending the Palio can be one of the most memorable adventures your family can have in Italy.
 I strongly discourage any visitor from showing up blind on the day of the Palio race, however, as the crowd crush and general mayhem can be overwhelming for anyone, but especially for kids.

-The most rewarding way to participate in the Palio is through a Palio-themed day tour customized specifically for families (I recommend Stella at Siena Tour Guide).
+The most rewarding way to participate in the Palio is through a Palio-themed day tour customized specifically for families.
 These tours give context to the event by explaining the city’s history — including the 17 rival neighborhoods (contrade) that compete — and give your family the opportunity to experience the Palio as participants rather than mere spectators by including you in the pre-race contrade banquets, having you meet the horses and their jockeys, and arranging for you to watch the race itself from the best vantage points in the piazza.

 If you’d rather not book a day tour, there are still ways to make the Palio enjoyable for your family.
 To avoid the worst of the crowds, consider attending the pre-race trials (prove) held each morning and evening during the three days prior to the race itself.
 Make sure you’ve aligned yourselves with a contrada and have picked up a scarf (fazzoletto), sold virtually everywhere during the week of the Palio, with its colors to don.

 If you are set on seeing the Palio itself, consider purchasing bleacher seats (trying to see the race above the crowd is tough for kids).
 You’ll have a bird’s-eye view of the race and the pre-race pageantry, including costumed processions and flag-throwing demonstrations.

 Need help planning a family vacation to Tuscany?